-The 2012 brochure for disposal of sharps, lancets, pen needles, syringes and other devices for the injection of drugs, from the collaboration of stakeholders/members of the NH Legislative Sharps Study Committee was updated in 2021 by LRPC and LRHHPF personnel with state-wide distribution expected in 2022 at hazardous waste collections and at solid waste facilities.
+The 2022 brochure for disposal of sharps, lancets, pen needles, syringes and other devices for the injection of drugs, a revision of the original collaborative brochure of stakeholders/members of the NH Legislative Sharps Study Committee, was completed by LRPC and LRHHPF personnel.
+Both organizations are working closely for state-wide distribution of the revision at hazardous waste collections and at solid waste facilities.